CHADDESLEY CORBETT ENDOWED PRIMARY SCHOOL

 ARC Staffing

 All children and their families have had their own individual experiences of not being able to access a mainstream school environment, reduced timetables, failed placements and all around traumatic experiences.
-Building trusting relationships with our families as much as our children is paramount in the placement and progression being a success.
+Building trusting relationships with our families, as much as our children, is paramount in the placement and progression being a success.

 Each child will follow their own learning pathway based on individual needs, learning styles and barriers to learning, communication and understanding and academic ability.
 Our key aim is to engage the disengaged child in a safe and nurturing school environment.